What to Post on Instagram as a Creative Entrepreneur

-Starting a series can be a great way to plan your Instagram content in advance as well as get your followers looking excited about the things that you plan share.
+Starting a series can be a great way to plan your Instagram content in advance as well as get your followers looking excited about the things that you plan to share.
 For example, every Tuesday, Elle shares a #tuesdaytip in her Instagram stories and on Wednesdays we share #wednesdaywisdom on the Styled Stock Society Instagram.
 We pull quotes from our blog posts and other content and repurpose it for these weekly Instagram series which saves a ton of time since we don’t have to come up with new post ideas!
-You could also do something like #saturdayshoutout where you shout out you clients/customers or something like #selfcaresunday where you show how you are treating yourself before a busy work week.
+You could also do something like #saturdayshoutout where you shout out other creative entrepreneurs or people you admire or something like #selfcaresunday where you show how you are treating yourself before a busy work week.

 Run a Promotion

 If you want to get more eyes on your products, grow your Instagram following, or get more people to engage with your brand, consider running a promotion!
 There are a ton of different ways to do this – for example, you could run a limited time sale that you promote only to your Instagram followers where you would share a unique code or link with them to purchase.
 You could also run a giveaway and ask your followers to comment or tag a friend to enter to win.
 Ultimately, don’t forget that the point of running the promotion is that you want to reward your Instagram followers in some way!

 Celebrate Special Occasions